hawksUHC/MelodyMod/README.md

 - #5, Once ingame, simply press the Grave (~) key to open the GUI!

 Forge 1.8.9 Installer (To use the Mod): https://files.minecraftforge.net/net/minecraftforge/forge/index_1.8.9.html

+Some Frequent Questions and answers:

+Q: Does this work for bingo/iron man/stranded..?
+A: Yep!
+You can use this on any profile!

+Q: Can I get the new "Harp Master" Emblem with this Mod?
+A: Yes!
+As well as the "Harp Note" Emblem.

+Q: What ping is this for?
+A: Any ping!
+If you have low ping but are simply struggling with harp you can use this mod as well!

+Q: Is this safe to use?
+A: Yes!
+No need to worry about a ban or anything.

+Q: It keeps failing, what do I do?
+A: Disconnect for about 5 minutes, this will give time for your Skyblock island to refresh which increases performance, something that is crucial for the harp.
+If you are using it in the park you may simply switch to another lobby.
+With the new Server Performance tester you can also see the performance of your server and if it is suitable for Melody Mod.

+Q: What do I do if my ping isn't listed?
+A: Select the closest one to your ping, to check your ping simply view the network icon for Hypixel on the server list.

+Q: Do I need the harp on my island?
+A: Nope, but it performs better.

+Q: Does this support every ping?
+What ping did you use?
+A: Yes, with this update I've included custom ping modes, I used this mod on about 250ms ping with no issues.

+Q: What songs are supported?
+A: Every song!
+Including the difficult ones such as Through the Campfire, Pachelbel ect, just ensure you use the correct modes provided (easy, hard..)